nhlbidatastage/documentation/bdc3-guidance/dockstore-example.md

-# Dockstore integration with Terra
+# Dockstore Integration With Terra

 Dockstore integrates with the Terra platform, allowing you to launch WDL-based workflows from Dockstore in Terra.
 This mini tutorial demonstrates what the Dockstore-Terra integration looks like from a user point of view.

-## Exporting WDL workflows into Terra
+## Exporting WDL Workflows Into Terra

 When browsing WDL workflows from within Dockstore, you will see a "Launch with Terra" button on the right.
 The currently selected version